423s22/G4/README.md

 [Excel Spreadsheet](https://montanaedu-my.sharepoint.com/:x:/g/personal/j56w894_msu_montana_edu/EaVV4swagBpGimoDWHDCcFcB4JHtuL6F3gUtCRcTsvlBhA?e=7Lv0hD)

 ## Setting Up Your Local Repo
-Clone this repository
+1. Clone this repository

-Create a Shopiofy partner account and development store to deploy the app to
+2. Create a Shopify partner account and development store to deploy the app to

-1. Install the Shopify CLI, Node.js, npm, and Ruby
+2. Install the Shopify CLI, Node.js, npm, and Ruby

-2. Run `shopify login` to login to your Shopify partner account
+3. Run `shopify login` to login to your Shopify partner account

-3. Create an account on ngrok to obtain an auth token
+4. Create an account on ngrok to obtain an auth token

-4. Run `shopify app tunnel auth <token>` filling in the `<token>` obtained from ngrok
+5. Run `shopify app tunnel auth <token>` filling in the `<token>` obtained from ngrok

-5. `cd` into the `better_that_sum` and run `shopify app serve`
+6. `cd` into the `better_that_sum` and run `shopify app serve`

-6. Open the URL provided by the terminal to install the app on your development store
+7. Open the URL provided by the terminal to install the app on your development store

 ## Contributions